Harsh8793/ai-health-assistant/README.md

 - Flags low/high test values with clear explanations.

 ### 4. AI Summary Generation
-- Uses OpenRouter LLMs like DeepSeek to generate a natural-language summary of the report.
+- Uses Groq's LLaMA 3 (LLaMA3-70B) model for fast, high-quality natural-language summary of the report.
 - Summary includes abnormal values, their meaning, and general tips.

 ### 5. Medical Q&A Chatbot
 - A Retrieval-Augmented Generation (RAG) chatbot using:
   - FAISS for vector search
   - LangChain with HuggingFace embeddings
-  - GROQ or DeepSeek for answering context-based medical questions
+  - GROQ for answering context-based medical questions
 - Users can export chat history as PDF.

 ### 6. Clean UI